 My focus has always been in clinical arena.
 However with my background in healthcare administration, I have begun to enjoy teaching in health management.
 Additionally, having completed my doctorate in education, my future interests include the classroom environment from an educational theory point of view, particularly the use of multimodality methodologies.

 2. Methodologies for facilitating its usage in the classroom

 3. Whether multimodal methodologies truly improve student outcomes in the highly technical classroom environments

 - EDD, Doctorate in Education, University of South Dakota, 2014

 - MBA, Business, Webster University, 2000

-- Other, Physician Assistant Studies, University of Nebraska, 1998
+- MPSA, Physician Assistant Studies, University of Nebraska, 1998

 - BS, Physician Assistant/ Sprits Medicine, University of Oklahoma, 1979

-- Other, Medical Laboratory Technology, Communicty College of USAF, 1972
+- AD, Medical Laboratory Technology, Community College of USAF, 1972

 Citations listed below are presented in a standardized, modified format for display purposes only.
 They do not necessarily reflect the preferred style and conventions of the faculty member or discipline.